Services > Interpretation Services >Types of Interpretation

 For meetings and conferences, booths are normally required for simultaneous interpreting to insulate simultaneous interpreters' voices from mixing with the presenters' voices.
 Two types of booths are available to choose from: tabletop and floor.
 Tabletop booth is portable and easy to transit between venues.
 Its dimension is 4 feet by 2 feet and fits compact space.
 Floor booth provides even better acoustic.
 With a more formal looking, its dimension is 6 feet by 6 feet.

-Phone interpretation can be two-way or a conference call with multiple people.
+Remote interpretation can be two-way or a conference call with multiple people.
 The interpreter listens to the conversation and translates consecutively or simultaneously.
 Often the interpreter is at a different location than the primary callers.
+Remote interpretation can be done on the phone or an audio/video communication APP.

 Escort interpretation is when a group or individual on a tour speaks a different language than the tour guide.
 The interpreter travels with the group providing either simultaneous or consecutive interpretation as needed.